 - Latex – These elastic and resilient pillows are similar to memory foam as they mould to fit your neck, but do not offer as much ‘give’.

 - Memory Foam – These pillows are specially made to react to your body heat and mould to fit the contours of the body.
 They offer excellent support, so are great if you suffer from neck or back pain.
 One issue some people have is that memory foam isn’t very breathable and so can get quite warm.

 Pillows with natural fillings such as duck or goose feathers are very popular are they’re super soft and very luxurious.

 While this is great if you want to sink into your pillow, it can trigger allergies in a lot of people as they contain lots of tiny allergen particles.

 While they are designed with cases to try and keep these particles contained, you may be better off opting for a synthetic pillow as these are naturally hypoallergenic.

 Consider specialist pillows

-If you’re suffering from a certain problem, chances are that there’s a speciality pillow out there to suit you.
+If you’re suffering from a certain problem, chances are that there’s a specialty pillow out there to suit you.

-For example, there are anti-snoring pillows, anti-allergy pillows, and pillows which are designed to help sleep apnoea or to hep align your spine like this one from SleepyPeople.com
+For example, there are anti-snoring pillows, anti-allergy pillows, and pillows that are designed to help sleep apnoea or to help align your spine like this one from SleepyPeople.com

 Once you’ve made the decision on the type of pillow that’s right for you, make sure to shop around to get the best one.